 View map here: Orange -Resident Student Parking lots

-- Resident Students are not permitted to transfer permits or add another student’s vehicle to their parking permit.
-Doing so may result in having the permit revoked.
+Resident Students are not permitted to transfer or sell permits, or add another student’s vehicle to their parking permit.
+Doing so will result in cancellation of the permit.

 The Transportation and Parking Department would like to thank the employees of the Barkley Building for the delicious goodies and words of thanks, appreciation and support!
 We truly appreciate your kindness!